 Having an amenity space with moveable glass partitions seems a bit futuristic, but it is being used in the majority of new multifamily properties.
 Glass systems today do way more than slide—they pivot, fold, tilt and turn.
 From a foldable wall system used to open up the inside space to penthouse terrace pool, to a sliding glass wall system used to partition off the leasing area during off-hours.
 These systems allow designers to maximize functionality of the space, while maintaining a clean and open design.
 The flexibility of the interior glass walls and moveable partitions is being used in new and unique ways with nearly every multifamily project.

 Several of Aeroseal’s most popular interior speciality products are the PK-30 system, Hufcor and the Nanawall system.
 The PK-30 system is a meticulously designed aluminum glazing framework that provides a flexible and cost-effective way to divide space in a commercial building.
+You can find more on commercial aluminum windows here.
 These systems can be used for a variety of configurations, including sliding doors, hinged doors, pocket doors, folding walls, and fixed panels.
 The Nanawall system, on the other hand, are glass partitions that can take form in virtually any way while providing stunning views, advanced climate control, and exceptional sound protection.
 These walls can be used for either creating new rooms or enclosing complex openings.
-The options for Nanawall include folding and sliding glass walls
+The options for Nanawall include folding and sliding glass walls.

 Many of the newly constructed multifamily buildings in urban settings are starting to include feature walls.
 These feature walls can include elaborate glass designs using Art Glass from companies like Pulp Studios, Bendheim Glass and McGrory.
 Architects are able to create large mosaics, allowing them to tie together multiple spaces in the building, or to create a show-stopper piece in the lobby to attract new tenants.